chinnu5419/intern_work/README.md

 # intern_work
-A simple registration page which offers User Registration and Authentication.
+A simple registration page which offers User Registration and Authentication and also file upload.